Ask & You Shall Receive #12:

 Then it shall be, when many evils and troubles have come upon them, that this song will testify against them as a witness; for it will not be forgotten in the mouths of their descendants, for I know the inclination of their behavior today, even before I have brought them to the land of which I swore to give them.”

 Therefore Moses wrote this song the same day, and taught it to the children of Israel.
-Deuteronomy 31:19-22

 Music is a spiritual force designed by God to carry a message straight to our hearts.

 And Satan knows this better than anyone but God Himself.
-It is his intrinsic link to music that drives him to dominate the music industry and direct its content towards idolatry, sin, arrogance, violence, self-seeking, and rebellion against authority.
+It is his intrinsic link to music that drives him to dominate the music industry and direct its content and artists towards idolatry, sin, arrogance, violence, self-seeking, and rebellion against authority.
 Here’s just a few obvious samples of his successes to date:

 • Sympathy For The Devil — The Rolling Stones